lixali/Image_IP_protection/README.md

 A lot of companies has proprietary pictures and they might be used by other organization without permission (e.g companies' logo or ).
 This pipeline employs both Vantage Point approach (pixel based compaision) and Deep Ranking model (CNN model https://arxiv.org/abs/1404.4661) to make the search faster and more accurate.

+The following two pictures show what it looks like when uploading a picture on the website www.data-eningeering.xyz and a similar picture is found.

 ![alt text](https://github.com/lixali/Image_IP_protection/blob/master/flask-app/static/Screen%20Shot%202020-02-17%20at%204.49.46%20PM.png "Image_IP_Protection Screenshot Upload Picture")

 ![alt text](https://github.com/lixali/Image_IP_protection/blob/master/flask-app/static/Screen%20Shot%202020-02-17%20at%204.59.47%20PM.png "Image_IP_Protection Screenshot Similar Picture Found")